Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Introduction

-\textit{\underline{2) Context-Aware Scheduling:}} Seer leverages a "speculative request" mechanism to inform its scheduling policy.
-By generating one response from each GRPO group at high priority, it obtains an online estimate of the group's expected generation length and KVCache footprint.
-This allows the global scheduler to implement an approximate longest-job-first policy, prioritizing longer tasks to run alongside shorter ones and thus maximizing batch density.
-Experiments in \S\ref{sec:ablation_of_context} show that this approach significantly reduces the time spent in the long-tail phase.
+\textit{\underline{2) Context-Aware Scheduling:}} \systemname leverages a \emph{``speculative request''} from each GRPO group to estimate that group’s remaining workload—specifically its likely generation length and KVCache footprint.
+These lightweight online estimates allow \systemname to approximate a longest-job-first scheduling policy that pairs long requests with short ones to maintain dense batches throughout rollout.
+Experiments in \S\ref{sec:ablation_of_context} show that this approach significantly reduces the time spent in the long-tail phase by 89\%.

-\textit{\underline{3) Adaptive Grouped Speculative Decoding:}} To leverage speculative decoding for rollout acceleration while overcoming the acceptance rate collapse of traditional SD, Seer introduces an online context learning-based speculative mechanism.
-Seer deploys a Distributed Grouped Draft Server (DGDS) that maintains a Compressed Suffix Tree~\cite{weiner1973linear} (CST) for each group, aggregating token sequences from all requests within the same group.
-This approach creates a highly accurate, dynamic "draft model" that is inherently synchronized with the target model.
-Additionally, DGDS introduces an adaptive draft range mechanism to maximize system throughput.
-Our ablation experiments in \S\ref{sec:ablation_of_sd} demonstrate the effectiveness of both key components.
-Using the system without speculative decoding as the baseline, our adaptive grouped speculative decoding outperforms two ablation variants by 27\% and 11\% in end-to-end throughput, which correspond to disabling the adaptive strategy and disabling group context information, respectively.
+\textit{\underline{3) Adaptive Grouped Speculative Decoding:}} To leverage speculative decoding for rollout acceleration while overcoming the acceptance rate collapse of traditional SD, \systemname introduces a context-learning-based speculative mechanism. \systemname deploys a Distributed Grouped Draft Server (DGDS) that maintains a Compressed Suffix Tree~\cite{weiner1973linear} (CST) for each group, aggregating token sequences from all requests within the same group.
+This approach creates a highly accurate, dynamic ``draft model'' that is inherently synchronized with the target model.
+Additionally, DGDS introduces a Marginal-Benefit-Aware Adaptive Speculation policy that balances overall throughput with the latency of high-priority requests.
+Our ablation experiments in \S\ref{sec:ablation_of_sd} demonstrate the effectiveness of the SD components.
+Our adaptive grouped speculative decoding outperforms multiple SD strategies, achieving up to 1.3$\times$ performance improvement.
+Compared to vanilla CST-based SD without group context, it increases the mean acceptance length by 0.22.

-We have implemented Seer and evaluated it on production-grade RL workloads.
-Experimental results show that Seer achieves throughput improvements ranging from 74\% to 97\% and reduces long-tail latency by 75\% to 93\% compared to a highly optimized baseline, establishing a new state-of-the-art for efficient, synchronous RL infrastructure.